 It should be emphasized that in the framework of fuzzy data analysis, characteristics (attributes) of observed objects can be considered simultaneously in the same contexts.
 However, this situation may not be longer suitable for fuzzy concept analysis.
 For example, let us consider two attributes height and income of a set of people.
-Then, a set of contexts used for formulating of vague concepts of the attribute height may be given as in the preceding subsection; while another set of contexts for formulating of vague concepts of the attribute income (like high, low, etc.), may be given as a set of kinds of employees or a set of residential areas of employees.
+Then, a set of contexts used for formulating of vague concepts of the attribute height may be given as in the preceding subsection; while another set of contexts for formulating of vague concepts of the attribute height nay be given as a set of kinds of employees or a set of residential areas of employees.